aborowska/aborowska.github.io/_projects/8_project.markdown

  }
 </script>

-With Diana Giurghita and [Dirk Husmeier][DirkHusmeier].
+With Diana Giurghita and Dirk Husmeier

-Published in Journal of Computational Physics, 2020.
+Published in Journal of Computational Physics, 2020

-> Gaussian process enhanced ABC for parameter inference in a stochastic differential equation system describing the behaviour of cells migrating as a response to chemotaxis.
+> Gaussian process enhanced ABC for parameter inference in a stochastic differential equation system describing the behaviour of cells migrating in response to a chemotactic gradient.

 <i class="fa fa-sticky-note" aria-hidden="true"></i> <a href="javascript:showhide('pcp')">_Abstract_</a>
 <div id="pcp" style="display:none;">